gradle/impact_analysis/README.md

 ./02-validate-local-build-caching-different-locations.sh -r <https://github.com/path/to/your/project OR file:///path/to/your/project> -g install -e -s https://byob-devnexus-1.gradle-enterprise.cloud
 ```

-## Note: If you are using the tool without a full installation of Gradle Enterprise, do the following steps:
+### If you are using the tool without a full installation of Gradle Enterprise, do the following steps:

 ## Step 1: Get the build validation scripts from your Gradle sales team